Chemical Engineering Fundamentals: Processes, Applications, and Career Paths

 Thermodynamics

-Thermodynamics explains how energy changes during chemical reactions and physical transformations.
-Engineers use these principles to design energy-efficient systems, determine reaction feasibility, and analyze heat and mass transfer.
+Thermodynamics explains how energy is transferred and transformed during chemical reactions and physical processes.
+Engineers apply these principles to determine whether a reaction is feasible, design energy-efficient systems, and manage heat and mass balances in industrial operations.
+Thermodynamics also guides the development of processes such as refrigeration, combustion, and phase separation.

 Fluid Mechanics